Cyb3RGER/SoM-Open-Mode-Tracker/README.md

 ### EmoTracker

-Just download the source or lastest release and put it under "Documents/EmoTracker/packs/" (as a zip or unpacked, both work).
+Just download the lastest release and put it under "Documents/EmoTracker/packs/" (as a zip or unpacked, both work).